About Ruly Deen

 When I moved to the PNW in 1990, to live in Spokane, I began producing handmade silver jewelry under the name Argentum Aurum.
 During the following 10 years, I spent much of my time travelling the country to exhibit at juried art and craft shows.
 Although I was on the road a lot, I made hundreds of pieces of jewelry by hand, while also building all the displays for my work.

 When I stopped touring, I changed the business name to Silver Element Jewelry to refine my niche and focus people’s attention on my specific medium.
-I began to do my own photography and graphic design to mirror the artistic inspiration that is the basis for my metalwork.
+I began to do my own photography and graphic design to bring my visual brand up to the same level of artistic inspiration as my metalwork.
 This is reflected in the current photos, text and graphics on this website, which are my own.

-Over the years, I have had several retail gallery spaces in Spokane, exclusively exhibiting my own work in a brick-and-mortar setting.
-During my 35-plus-year career, I have done over 100 private commission pieces as well as several notable projects for larger groups, including one for Mobius Science Center and one for the Radiological Engineering Lab at the University of Wisconsin, Madison.
-I've also had some press coverage, being featured on the front page of the "Living" section of the Spokesman Review, and had several other local publications write articles about my work.
+I had several retail gallery spaces in Spokane over the years, offering my work in a brick-and-mortar setting, offering a reliable place for locals to shop.
+During my 35-plus-year career, I have done over 100 private commission pieces as well as several notable institutional commissions, including one for Mobius Science Center and one for the Radiological Engineering Lab at the University of Wisconsin, Madison.
+I've also been featured in the Living section of the Spokesman Review and had several articles written about my work in the local press.

-My jewelry designs reflect some of my other creative passions: drawing and painting.
+My jewelry work reflects some of my other creative passions: drawing and painting.
 I love to be outside in the beautiful Inland NW, and often sketch plein air in pencil, pastel and watercolor.
 These images adorn my home and workshop, directly connecting my experiences of nature as source material for my amulets.